TF2SR/TF2SR-Wiki/docs/knowledge-base/glossary/TITANFALL 2 Speedrun Glossary.md

 - **Super fastball deluxe:** A route variation of Super Fastball that picks up gravity starts in the middle of the route, rather than at the end, and allows you to get to the dish module much earlier.

+- **Hyper Fastball (HFB):** A variation of Super Fastball Deluxe that goes to the left side of the building at the end instead of the right.
+This allows you to keep speed all the way to the dish module.

 **Super curveball (SCB)** \- The more difficult, All Helmets variant of Super Fastball.

 **Terminal skip** \- A gravity star boost you perform immediately after picking up gravity stars near the dish containing the module.
 Skips using the terminal to move the dish.